Jonjoe Kenny

-Jonjoe Kenny (born 15 March 1997) is an English professional footballer who plays as a right-back for Bundesliga club Hertha BSC.
-He came through the youth system of Everton, where he had been a professional since July 2014.
+Jonjoe Kenny (born 15 March 1997) is an English professional footballer who plays as a right-back for Super League Greece club PAOK.

+He came through the youth academy system of Everton, where he had been a professional since July 2014.

 Club career

+Everton

 Kenny signed on loan for League One side Wigan Athletic on 21 July 2015.
 Having played seven times for the first team, he returned to Everton at the end of the loan, despite Wigan manager Gary Caldwell expressing a desire to extend the deal.
 On 27 January 2016, Kenny joined Oxford United of League Two, initially on a one-month loan, later extended to the end of the season.

-He made his Premier League debut for Everton, coming on as a substitute for Matthew Pennington against Norwich City, on 15 May 2016.
+He made his Premier League debut for Everton, coming on as a substitute for fellow academy graduate Matthew Pennington against Norwich City, on 15 May 2016.
 His second Premier League appearance was again as a substitute, for Mason Holgate against Swansea City on 6 May 2017.

-Kenny began the 2017/18 season as fourth choice under Ronald Koeman, however soon impressed when given his chance.
+Kenny began the 2017–18 season as fourth choice under Ronald Koeman, however soon impressed when given his chance.
 He made his first Premier League start on 22 October at home to Arsenal in a 5–2 defeat.
-Following Koeman's sacking, he made 13 consecutive starts in the league, playing in 16 out of 19 games from October until the return of Seamus Coleman in January.
+Following Koeman's sacking, he made 13 consecutive starts in the league, playing in 16 out of 19 games from October until the return of fellow right-back Séamus Coleman in January.
 He played 25 games in all competitions.

 The following season began with Kenny as back up to Coleman, before impressing as the Irishman suffered with a foot injury.
 He played four Premier League games in a row.
-Following the win away to Leicester on 6 October, he was dropped out of the starting XI and didn't play again until New Year's Day, again against Leicester, this time in a 1–0 defeat.
-He kept his place for an FA Cup 3rd round win over Lincoln City.
-He returned the XI on 28 January in a 1–0 victory over Huddersfield Town, coming on as a makeshift left back for the final 20 minutes, following an injury to Leighton Baines and a red card for his substitute Lucas Digne.
-He continued at left back against Wolves four days later, coming on for Leighton Baines on the 20th minute.
-After impressing, he played the following two matches against Man City and Watford in which he picked up the Man of the Match award.
+Following the win away to Leicester City on 6 October, he was dropped out of the starting XI and didn't play again until New Year's Day, again against Leicester, this time in a 1–0 defeat.
+He kept his place for an FA Cup third round win over Lincoln City.
+He returned to the starting eleven on 28 January in a 1–0 victory over Huddersfield Town, coming on as a makeshift left-back for the final 20 minutes, following an injury to Leighton Baines and a red card for his backup Lucas Digne.
+He continued at left-back against Wolves four days later, coming on for Baines on the 20th minute.
+After impressing, he played the following two matches against Manchester City and Watford, in which he picked up the Man of the Match award.

-Kenny signed for Bundesliga team Schalke 04 in June 2019 on a season-long loan.
+In June 2019, Kenny signed for German Bundesliga side Schalke on a season-long loan.
 He scored for Die Knappen on his third Bundesliga appearance and was awarded the August 2019 Rookie of the Month award.
-He made 31 league appearance in 2019-20, scoring twice., before returning to Everton at the end of the season.
+He made 31 league appearance in the 2019–20 season, scoring twice, before returning to Everton at the end of the season following the end of his contract.